Farming, flea beetle and the future

 You may have seen that Rapeseed has had a lot of coverage in the news recently and has featured on BBC’s Countryfile over the last few weeks.
 We love it when our favourite crop is getting featured on the TV but unfortunately it hasn’t all been good news, as Countryfile’s presenter/farmer Adam Henson has been talking about the threat to the future of UK Rapeseed farming from a pest called flea beetle.

-It’s true that the yield from the 2020 UK rapeseed harvest is down, so we wanted to talk a little bit about what that means for littleseed (as both rapeseed growers and oil pressers) and you the people who are buying and cooking with our oil.
+It’s true that the yield from the 2020 UK rapeseed harvest was down, so we wanted to talk a little bit about what that means for littleseed (as both rapeseed growers and oil pressers) and you the people who are buying and cooking with our oil.

 So we’ve done a Q&A with our company director and farmer (who also happens to be called Adam!) to let you know what measures we’ve got in place and reassure you that littleseed will still be available for many years to come.